Slowdeb/Tryhackme/Rocket.md

 ![image](https://user-images.githubusercontent.com/76821053/128167540-e1135fa3-33d9-4fd1-85c6-d3d319f48756.png)

+To get a reverse shell connection from the web server we can do it two ways:

-We can change a bundles.php file in the “configuration/All configuration files” tab.
-So i change the content of bundles.php for a php payload from pentestmonkey.
+We can change the bundles.php file in the “configuration/All configuration files” tab.
+So i change its contents for a php payload from pentestmonkey.

 Change this fields on the Pentestmonkey php reverse shell: